risk-first/website/docs/thinking/Health.md

 - If you're in a **startup**, you could look at something like [Burn Rate](https://en.wikipedia.org/wiki/Burn_rate), which is how fast you are spending money.

 Metrics are difficult though.
-Choosing the _right_ metrics, knowing their weaknesses and being aware of what knowledge is missing is a whole other discussion which we look at in [Map And Territory Risk](https://riskfirst.org/risks/Map-And-Territory-Risk).
+Choosing the _right_ metrics, knowing their weaknesses and being aware of what knowledge is missing is a whole other discussion which we look at in [Internal Model Risk](/tags/Internal-Model-Risk).
 Taking the car plant example again, what does it mean to produce a hundred cars a day?
 Is it good or bad?
 Is this directly tied into how healthy our business is?
 Does it matter if the cars aren't selling?

 ![Measuring Fitness](/img/generated/introduction/health1.svg)